henrysky/MyGaiaDB/README.rst

 This code is mainly to help myself managing data for my research project with Gaia DR3 XP spectra and not meant to fit research usage from every aspect of Gaia's 1 billion stars.
-The main motivation of this code is to make setuping local Gaia database with 2MASS and ALLWISE accessible to everyone.
+The main motivation of this code is to make seting up local Gaia database with 2MASS and ALLWISE accessible to everyone.
 Possible use cases include but not limited to make very long complex query cross-matching to multiple databses that can take a long time to finish (where the online ESA `Gaia archive`_ has timeout limitation).